yanickrochon/jquery.uix.synthed/README.md

 can be used with just about *any* markup parser.
 It's smart update system automatically triggers the parsing event (that can be stoped through `synthedbeforeparse` and `synthedparsed` jQuery events bound to the textarea) in a fully configurable way.

-This widget is fully functional as it is, however more features are not implemented yet (ie. a configurable toolbar).
+This widget is fully functional as it is, however it has only been tested on IE9, FF and Chrome.
+Feedbacks are welcome!

 Requirements
 ------------